giacomelli/giacomelli.github.io-jekyll/src/_posts/2022/2022-08-09-free-ebooks-by-unity.md

 ---
 Throughout all these years using Unity I’ve collected a lot of eBooks that Unity’s team has created.
 These ebooks are an incredible source of knowledge, but for some reason, I haven't found any place on the Unity site or blog where all these eBooks are listed.

-For this reason, I created this post to list those eBooks.
-If you know any other of these free eBooks created by Unity’s team let me know in the comments and I’ll update the post.
+Thereupon, I created this post to list those eBooks.
+If you know any other of them created by Unity’s team let me know in the comments and I’ll update the post.

 {% logo Unity3d.png default %}